 Keep a spare key handy and ensure that you are carrying all your necessary documents with you inclusive of your driving license, RC, PUC and Insurance certificate.

-am not really a car expert and my knowledge is pretty much limited to the basics; which I am sure anyone who owns a car will have.
+I am not really a car expert and my knowledge is pretty much limited to the basics; which I am sure anyone who owns a car will have.
 Information I shared above was a mix of my own knowledge and stuff that I read over the web.
 If you have any other useful tips, please feel free to share.
-Any information on how to pack, how to prepare, or even how to drive in the hills will be of great help to other travelers.
+Any information on how to pack, how to prepare your car for Ladakh, or even how to drive in the hills will be of great help to other travelers.
 In case of any questions, please do ask in the comments section below or at our Community Forum and I will be glad to answer.